Use these savvy tips to bag cheap Eurostar tickets and travel to France, Belgium and beyond for less!

 If you fancy travelling on the Eurostar to explore the continent, look out for special sales and deals on the website.

-These come and go and rapidly sell out: sign up to Eurostar's news and offers to stay updated.
+These come and go and rapidly sell out, so it might be a good idea to sign up to Eurostar's newsletter to stay updated.

 If you've missed out on the sales, there are plenty of other options for saving money on your Eurostar journey.

 Book your Eurostar tickets early

 Cheap Eurostar tickets start from £40 one-way or £70 for a return ticket to Paris or Brussels.

 According to rail advice website The Man in Seat 61, the cheapest tickets can only be found between midday Monday and midnight Thursday, and between midday and midnight on Saturday.